gramineproject/graphene/Documentation/howto-doc.rst

 (This is adapted from `Python's style guide`_).

-- Use 3-space tab in ``.rst`` files to align the indentation with reST explicit markup, which begins with two dots and a |nbsp| space.
+- Use 3-space tab in ``.rst`` files to align the indentation with reST explicit markup, which begins with two dots and a |~| space.

 - Wrap the paragraphs at 80th character.
 But don't wrap verbatim text like logs and use applicable style when wrapping code examples (see ``CODESTYLE.md`` in